Advertisement

 Additional Notes

-The Non-Elderly Disabled (NED) Program assists single, disabled individuals under age 62 or families in which the head of household or spouse is disabled and under age 62.
-Applications are likely processed through the general preliminary application.
+This program assists single, disabled individuals under age 62 or families where the head of household or spouse is disabled and under age 62.

 Other Rental Assistance (CoC Grants) Waitlist